 What Are Varicose Veins

-Symptoms Of Varicose Viens
+Symptoms Of Varicose Veins

-Varicose veins on the other hand are easy to spot – either dark blue or purple in colour and usually raised, twisted, unsightly and bulging in appearance.
+Symptoms of varicose veins on the other hand are easy to spot – either dark blue or purple in colour and usually raised, twisted, unsightly and bulging in appearance.

 Causes Of Venal Problems

 Varicose veins can effect both men and women but are much more common in women.
 Traditionally they are renown as an issue for middle age women!
 Whilst this may not exactly be true it is the case that when men are affected it tends to be with a milder form of the condition.
-Current estimates suggest that up to around a third of women are affected by varicose veins to varying degrees.
-There are thought to be hereditary links but other factors particularly related are obesity, pregnancy, the menopause and aging process, a life style that involves prolonged and excessive periods of standing, injuries or strains to the leg or abdominal areas.
-There is no justification in the common misconception that they are caused by crossing the legs.
-There may be the chance that a deeper venal problem could be the cause so it’s always best to get then professionally checked out.

-- To ease symptoms if they are causing discomfort and / or pain
+- To ease symptoms if they are causing discomfort and / or pain.

-- To treat any complications (ulcers, swelling etc) caused as a result of varicose veins
+- To treat any complications (ulcers, swelling etc) caused as a result of varicose veins.

-- Take more and regular exercise which need not be over strenuous (walking, cycling, swimming etc)
+- Take more and regular exercise which need not be over strenuous (walking, cycling, swimming etc).

-- Avoid or reduce the amount of time spent standing up for prolonged periods
+- Avoid or reduce the amount of time spent standing up for prolonged periods.

-- Elevate the affected leg or legs when resting to reduce the pressure on the veins
+- Elevate the affected leg or legs when resting to reduce the pressure on the veins.

 All three of these steps will help towards efficient circulation whilst minimising pressure on affected veins.
 You can read more about exercise and the best leg workouts for varicose veins.

 Venorex Varicose Vein Cream